brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 trying to anchor him, bring him back to himself, but he couldn't breath.
 He was coughing and gasping, but there wasn't anything but water and the agony in his body as he struggled against it.
 Snape was shouting again, but it wasn't at him.
 "NURSE!
 NURSE!
-GET A MEDI-WIZARD!*"*
+GET A MEDI-WIZARD!"

 The potions master pulled away, but his hands were immediately replaced by a dozen others, holding him down and pulling open his clothes and his